-Payments for wages to District employees for special work done on school premises or on approved school activities outside of regular working hours must be made through the payroll system on District CCF-5 form.
-A check is written
+Payments for wages to District employees for special work done on school premises or on approved school activities outside of regular working hours must be made through the payroll system.
+A check is written from the school's checking account to the District for the amount (including FICA and other mandatory taxes and benefits) and sent to the Districts' Accounting Department.
+Current salary amounts may be obtained by calling Employee Contracts and Compensation at (702) 799-2812, option 2.